Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 === Current Approaches
 The current approaches to solving the challenges of credit assignment and non-stationarity in MARL is to use the Centralized Training with Decentralized Execution (CTDE) paradigm @dmap_2020_icaps_factored_2020 this approach allows agents to learn in a centralized manner during training while executing their policies independently during inference or real world deployment.
-This methode has been shown to be effective in various MARL environments, such as @sutton_reinforcement_2014, @schaul_prioritized_2016
+This methode has been shown to be effective in various MARL environments @sutton_reinforcement_2014, @schaul_prioritized_2016.

 = LLE Environment
 == Overview